 - Contact information including email address and phone number

-If you opt in to our newsletter, we will send you emails unless you request to opt out.
+We hold this information in a “Marketing Contacts Database” (see Marketing Activity below), which we supplement with other contact names that are relevant to our business, collected from public information.
+We only collect business email addresses and these are checked regularly to ensure they are still valid.
+We collect this information under the lawful basis of legitimate interest in order to help run our business and/ or to ensure we handle your enquiry professionally within the context of doing business with you.
 Data will be stored on our systems until you opt out or request that your information is erased.
 You can opt out of receiving marketing any time – by either clicking a link in an email we send to you or by contacting us on the details below.

 How do we use the information about you?

-We use any information that you have submitted to the website to process your order and manage your account and to send you the relevant information you have requested, as well as using your data to market our offerings, research insights, products and services and keep you up to date on industry news.
+We use information that you have submitted to the website or via other communication means to process your order and manage your account, for example, to send you the relevant information you have requested.
+We may also use your data to market our products and services, provide research insights and keep you up to date on industry news.

 - to the extent that we are required to do so by law;